-Andrews appeared briefly in 1st District Court Tuesday morning.
-He has been charged with murder, a first-degree felony; and three counts of obstruction of justice, a third-degree felony.
+Andrews participated in a virtual hearing in 1st District Court Tuesday morning, appearing by web conference from the Cache County Jail.
+He was previously charged with murder, a first-degree felony; and, three counts of obstruction of justice, a second-degree felony.

-According to a probable cause affidavit, police officers found Andrews’ mother, Debra Andrews, lying on the floor, just inside the front door of her North Logan apartment, on the afternoon of November 23.
+According to a probable cause affidavit, police officers found Debra Andrews lying on the floor, just inside the front door of her North Logan apartment, on the afternoon of November 23.
 A cellphone and set of dentures were near her head.
 An empty bottle of alcohol was on a coffee table nearby.

 Several neighbors reported seeing a man matching Shawn Andrews’ description running from the apartment complex at the time the alleged murder occurred.
 He was carrying a black backpack and had something wrapped around his arm.

 Police later arrested Shawn Andrews and located a black discarded backpack that had blood and a knife inside.

 In July, a judge found the defendant competent to stand trial after undergoing treatment at the Utah State Medical Hospital.
 The ruling restarted the case after he was determined to be temporarily unable to understand the court process in April.

 During Tuesday’s hearing, defense attorney Mike McGinnis said he and prosecutors were continuing to work on a possible plea agreement.
 He didn’t disclose details of the settlement but asked for time to work out the conditions.